zwild/eshell-prompt-extras/README.md

 Introtuction
 ------------
 This library display remote user, remote host, python virtual
-environment info, git branch and git dirty info for eshell prompt.
+environment info, git branch, git dirty info and git unpushed number
+for eshell prompt.

 If you want to display the python virtual environment info, you
 need to install `virtualenvwrapper`.